davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.malloc/index.md

     - This is called a **memory leak**, which will cause your program to eat up increasing amounts of memory over time, sucking up system resources.

     - While "garbage collection" is automatically handled by many modern languages like Java, we don't have that luxury in C!
 It is completely up to the programmer to decide when free memory from the heap.
 Be sensitive to this when programming!

+  - On **Line 31 (avoiding dangling pointers)**: It is good defensive practice to set pointers to `NULL` immediately after freeing -- here's why.
+If the pointer is not assigned to `NULL`, then it is *still* pointing that that location (i.e. it's dangling).
+However, once heap memory has been freed, that chunk of heap memory can be re-used by another call to malloc elsewhere in your program.
+If, for some reason, you re-use the pointer, then it will corrupt the memory that is in use by the other part of your program.

 ##### Part 5: Dynamic Memory Allocation